hannutt/FinancialApp/README.md

 Data is retrieved from, for example, HTML table elements using the class name or id value of the table element.
 The retrieved data is looped through with a for loop and finally displayed without HTML tags in the application's text box component.

-The Beautiful Soup 4 web scraping library also retrieves the analysts' consensus forecast for a stock when a user searches for stock information.
-This functionality retrieves other stock information from API-Ninja's stock price API and the consensus forecast from an external website using Beautiful Soup 4.
+The Beautiful Soup 4 web scraping library also retrieves the analyst consensus and target price estimate for a stock when a user searches for stock information.
+This functionality retrieves other stock information from the API-Ninja Stock Price API, as well as the consensus and target price estimate from an external website using Beautiful Soup 4.

 Example image where a user has scraped OMXH index data from an external website.